 3. Switch your TV

 Stop paying out for expensive TV packages.
-Netflix is just £5.99 per month, and Amazon Prime £7.99 – both are ever changing so there’s plenty to keep the whole family entertained.
+You can get a Netflix subscription from £5.99 per month, and Amazon Prime is £7.99 – both are ever changing so there’s plenty to keep the whole family entertained.
 If you’re paying out a small fortune for TV subscriptions, with companies like Sky or Virgin, it might be time for a rethink.
 Trial for free here.

 4. Make your own lunch